tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

 - `Either`: `Right`/`Left`
 - `Try`: `Success`/`Failure`

-  use it to call function that:
+  use it to call function that might throw exception. e.g. when function:

-  - uses some library functions (gems) that might throw exceptions and you can't control it in any other way
+  - uses external library (gem)
-  - creates and updates model in place with method that throws exception (`create!`/`update!`/etc.)
+  - creates or updates model with bang methods (`create!`/`update!`/etc.)

 ### monad methods